darraghmoran2025/Applied_Statistics_Project/week8/writeup/Week8_BlackSwan.md

 ## 5. Surprise at the time: pre-crisis fits

-Hindsight fits flatter every model, because the crisis days are in the estimation sample pulling the tails outward.
 The honest question is Taleb's actual one: how far outside regular expectation was the event, where "regular expectation" is a model fitted on the two years before it happened?
 I refitted all five models on the 500 trading days ending the day before each window opens.
 I had to leave the dot-com window out: the sample starts in January 2000, which leaves only 39 pre-crisis days (the same problem Week 3 hit with the dot-com lead-up, and I am keeping to the decision not to carry pre-2000 data into the analysis).

 **Table 4.
 Crisis days scored under the frozen pre-crisis fit: return period of the worst day, mean log predictive density per crisis day, and the number of crisis days the model priced below one-in-a-thousand.**